arcticfoxrc/pennyfox/README.md

 ## Security & Cost

-PennyFox is designed with your data privacy and security as a top priority.
-Unlike many other financial apps, PennyFox gives you complete control over your data and infrastructure.
+Pennywise is designed with your data privacy and security as a top priority.
+Unlike many other financial apps, Pennywise gives you complete control over your data and infrastructure.
 Here’s what makes our approach to security different:

 * **🔒 You Own Your Data**: Your financial data is yours alone.
 It is stored in your own Google Firebase Firestore instance, not on our servers.
 You have full control over who can access it.

-* **☁️ Self-Hosted on Your Google Cloud**: You deploy PennyFox on your personal Google Cloud project.
+* **☁️ Self-Hosted on Your Google Cloud**: You deploy Pennywise on your personal Google Cloud project.
 This means you manage the entire infrastructure, ensuring that you are the only one with access to the backend services and database.

-* **💸 No Hidden Costs**: PennyFox is open-source and free to use.
+* **💸 No Hidden Costs**: Pennywise is open-source and free to use.
 You only pay for what you use on the Google Cloud Platform, which offers a generous free tier for Firebase and Cloud Functions.

-* **🚫 No Ads, No Tracking**: PennyFox is a completely ad-free platform.
+* **🚫 No Ads, No Tracking**: Pennywise is a completely ad-free platform.
 We do not track your behavior or sell your data to third parties.
 Our goal is to provide a tool that helps you manage your finances, not to monetize your personal information.